OperationsPAI/rcabench-platform/README.md

 + [Development Guide](./CONTRIBUTING.md): How to set up the development environment and contribute to this project.
 + [Specifications](./docs/specifications.md): Our design details about RCA algorithms and data formats.
++ [Workflow References](./docs/workflow-references.md): How to use the functionalities of this project.

 ## Related Projects